CELEBRATING 30 YEARS OF EXCELLENCE

 There are several stages of syphilis infection; primary, secondary and latent and late stages, the latter being the most serious.
 Regular screening is essential in preventing spread of the disease and treatment is readily available, so there’s no reason to delay getting tested.
 Testing is usually done in combination with HIV testing.

 We understand that talking about sexual health can be an uncomfortable conversation for some, but our team of experienced doctors and nurses are on hand to discuss any concerns you may have and provide on-going advice and treatment.
-All our sexual health services are discrete and completely confidential.
+All our sexual health services are discreet and completely confidential.

 How is my sample taken?